 Telephone: 616-361-5567

-Open 12 Months.
+June-Dec.
+Tues.-Sat.
+Fall 7 days.
 Call or check website for hours.
 Cider mill, jump pillow, corn maze, wine tasting, bakery, & horse drawn wagon rides.
 We have U-Pick and Picked Apples in the Fall.
 Join us for lunch!

-Stoney Ridge Winery & Vineyard
+Stoney Ridge Winery & Vineyards

 Address: 2255 Indian Lakes Rd., Kent City, MI 49330